tomjparker/HelmTests/Readme.md

 Minikube + Prometheus + Grafana will run with 2 vCPUs and 5 GB Ram total (if this goes higher things may slow down and pods may be dropped)

-minikube config set cpus 2
-minikube config set memory 5120 minikube config set driver docker
+// Set personal computer limitations for virtual machines to use minikube config set cpus 2 minikube config set memory 5120 minikube config set driver docker

 minikube start
 kubectl create namespace base-test

 kubectl apply -f nginx-pod.yaml